mrassili/dotfiles/README.md

 #### Contributing

-Feel free to send a PR if you'd like to make changes, maybe comment on some settings that I skipped, or fix something, whatever you see fit :)
+Feel free to send a PR if you'd like to make changes, maybe comment on some settings that I skipped, add instructions to this README or fix something, whatever you see fit :)